• Build · Graphics Card · Motherboard · CPU Upgrade · New RAM · FUCK ASUS M.2 Heatsink · Putting everything together · Completed Build · Random Notes

 Graphics Card

-My old and trusty GTX 1080TI Jetstream from Palit, I bought this card used around 2018 for around 500 - €600 (cant find the exact amount anymore)
+My old and trusty GTX 1080 Ti Jetstream from Palit.
+I bought this card used around 2018 for approximately €500 - €600 (I can't find the exact amount anymore).

 Motherboard

-These cleaning pads which were included with my new thermal paste from Noctua look like condom packaging.
+These cleaning pads, which were included with my new thermal paste from Noctua, look like condom packaging.

 CPU Upgrade